osdiab/ts-lib-boilerplate/README.md

 Running `npm publish` will automatically build, test, and lint your code, concurrently for speed.
 If anything fails it will prevent the build from getting published.

+## A note on using modern JS
+Be careful of using bleeding edge JavaScript code - while language syntax features like `async`/`await`, `rest` and `spread` (`...`) syntax are easily supported by TypeScript, it doesn't guarantee that standard library features like `fetch`, `Promise`, or `Array.includes` will be present for your users.
+Bundling polyfills with your library is a bad idea since it bloats your library with code your users may not want.

+So keep in mind who your library is for, and use the runtime features present for those users.

+- Need to support old browsers?
+Add `dom` to the `tsconfig.json` `lib` property so you can access browser stuff in your code, but don't add the `@types/node` dependency.
+- Or only new versions of node?
+Maybe `es6` is fine to add to `lib`!